oppia/oppia-web-developer-docs/Coding-style-guide.md

 ## Typescript
 - Make sure to follow all the javascript rules here as well.
-- Lines containing Url are allowed to have a length of more than 80 characters.
+- Keep line lengths to at most 80 characters (with the exception of lines containing URLs, which are allowed to have a length of greater than 80 characters).
 - Declare a variable before usage.
 For instance:

   **Wrong usage:**